-Kheer or Payasam is an Indian favorite dessert for special occasions.
-It is basically rice pudding made with rice and milk infused with saffron, cardamom and assorted dried fruits.
-This Kheer made in the instant pot is a game changer.
-The best thing about this, no stirring and it is ready in less than 40 mins!
+Kheer or Payasam is a popular Indian dessert made for festivals and special celebrations.
+It is essentially a rice pudding made with rice and milk, infused with saffron, cardamom, and assorted dried fruits.
+This Kheer made in the Instant Pot is a game-changer.
+The best part about this is that there’s no stirring, and it’s ready in under 40 minutes!

 Kheer instant pot